2008 New York Giants season: Week 12: at Arizona Cardinals

 Coming off their home win over the Ravens, the Giants flew to the University of Phoenix Stadium for a Week 12 duel with the Arizona Cardinals.
 In the first quarter, New York trailed early as Cardinals kicker Neil Rackers got a 34-yard field goal.
-In the second quarter, the Giants responded with RB Derrick Ward getting a 1-yard TD run.
-Arizona would answer with RB Tim Hightower getting a 4-yard TD run (with a failed extra-point attempt).
+In the second quarter, the Giants responded with running back Derrick Ward getting a 1-yard touchdown run.
+Arizona would answer with running back Tim Hightower getting a 4-yard touchdown run (with a failed extra-point attempt).
 New York replied with kicker John Carney getting a 33-yard field goal, yet the Cardinals got the lead again as Rackers made a 20-yard field goal.
-The Giants would regain the lead prior to halftime as QB Eli Manning completed a 12-yard TD pass to WR Amani Toomer.
+The Giants would regain the lead prior to halftime as quarterback Eli Manning completed a 12-yard touchdown pass to wide receiver Amani Toomer.

-In the third quarter, the G-Men increased their lead as Manning completed a 2-yard TD pass to FB Madison Hedgecock.
-Arizona would answer with Hightower's 1-yard TD run.
-In the fourth quarter, New York greatly increased their lead as Manning completed a 10-yard TD pass to TE Kevin Boss.
+In the third quarter, the Giants increased their lead as Manning completed a 2-yard TD pass to FB Madison Hedgecock.
+Arizona would answer with Hightower's 1-yard touchdown run.
+In the fourth quarter, New York greatly increased their lead as Manning completed a 10-yard touchdown pass to tight end Kevin Boss.
 Following an interception by Terrell Thomas, John Carney got a 27-yard field goal.
-Arizona would respond with QB Kurt Warner completing a 5-yard TD pass to WR Anquan Boldin, yet the Giants answered with Carney getting a 33-yard field goal.
+Arizona would respond with quarterback Kurt Warner completing a 5-yard touchdown pass to wide receiver Anquan Boldin, yet the Giants answered with Carney getting a 33-yard field goal.
 The Cardinals tried to come back as Rackers nailed a 44-yard field goal.
 Fortunately, New York recovered the following onside kick and prevailed.

 With the win, the Giants improved to 10–1.